What You Need to Know About Bath Salts Overdose

 Bath salts is the street name for a particular type of recreational drug that can be snorted, swallowed, smoked, or injected.
 Bath salts are synthetic cathinones, a type of stimulant designed in a lab.
 Examples of cathinones in bath salts include MDPV (methylenedioxypyrovalerone), methylone, and mephedrone.

 Dealing with addiction always requires a plan tailored to the individual.
-Here at Zinnia Healing, we provide a comprehensive approach to supporting people struggling with bath salts addiction.
-We work to help them overcome their disease and start on the path to long-term recovery.
+Here at Zinnia Health, we provide a comprehensive approach to supporting people struggling with bath salts addiction.
 Our evidence-based program includes medication-assisted treatment, detoxification, and individual or group therapy.
 For more information, call our helpline 24/7 at (855) 430-9439.

 Can You Overdose on Bath Salts?

 Yes, as with other synthetic or designer drugs, it’s absolutely possible to overdose on bath salts or other cathinones.

 Because these chemicals are widely available under the guise of household cleaners or plant food, it’s quite easy for someone to purchase enough to cause an overdose.
 In 2020, 343 deaths associated with bath salts overdoses were noted by the CDC.

 If you suspect someone close to you is overdosing on bath salts, call 911 immediately.